Annuities: 10 Things to Know

 As interest rates remain high, so does the appeal of annuities.
 How much do you know about these insurance products?

-While they may be enjoying a new surge of popularity, the concept of annuities dates back to early Rome, when citizens would make a lump-sum payment to a contract called an annua in exchange for income payments received once a year for the rest of their lives.
+While annuities are enjoying a surge of popularity, the concept of annuities dates back to early Rome, when citizens would make a lump-sum payment on a contract called an annua in exchange for income payments received once a year for the rest of their lives.

 Sign up for Kiplinger’s Free E-Newsletters